Calling All New Soccer Coaches, Volunteer, and Parent Coaches

 Maybe your daughter or son started playing soccer, and their club needs coaches for U6 and U8.
 Awesome, you said yes!

-Or you are volunteering at your local club, and you’ve never coached soccer before.
+Or you are volunteering at your local club and have never coached soccer.

 You could spend each weekend Googling:

 If your team’s kids are a bit older:

 You’ll probably find some good information.
 You might have found us that way, too.

 But… How do you know what is good and what is not?
 Youtube has great soccer drill videos, but again do they really help the young players that you are coaching?
 Plus, wouldn’t you rather be spending that time with your family, and friends or playing yourself?
 That lawn also isn’t going to mow itself!

 We Can Be Your One Stop for U6 and U8 Soccer Drills for the Whole Season!

 We have licensed coaches with deep experience and they are here to help you.